Chromatophore/HP48-Superchip/investigations/quirk_jump0.md

 # BNNN (aka jump0)
 Sets PC to address NNN + v0 - VIP: correctly jumps based on value in v0.
-SCHIP: reads highest nibble of address to select register instead of v0 (high nibble pulls double duty).
+SCHIP: also uses highest nibble of address to select register, instead of v0 (high nibble pulls double duty).
 Effectively, making it jumpN where target memory address is N##.
+Very awkward quirk.

 ## Initial notes: